dcooney/ajax-load-more/ajax-load-more/README.txt

 == Changelog ==

+= 2.1.1 =
+* Adding Order and Orderby query parameters, you can now set these values within the Shortcode Builder
+* Updating core javascript code
+* Fixed bug with taxonomy query selectors

+= 2.1.0 =
+* Adding custom taxonomy query - select from a list of custom taxonomies then select terms and operator
+* Fixed path to repeater file in admin functions

 = 2.0.15 =
-* Fixed issue with loading of admin javascript and css on pages other than Ajax Load More.
+* Fixed issue with loading of admin javascript and css on pages other than Ajax Load More

 = 2.0.14 =
 * Fixed issue with author query